amsaren/course_materials/Biocontainers_2023/Slides/Basic_usage_of_Apptainer.md

 - Apptainer available in Puhti, Mahti and LUMI
 - Apptainer jobs are treated just as any other jobs
 - Users can run their own containers
   - No need to load a module.
-Apptainer in `PATH` by default.
+Apptainer in `$PATH` by default.
 - Some CSC software installations are provided as containers (e.g. R, Python environments, many bio tools)
   - In many cases the containers are "hidden" behing wrapper scripts
   - See the software pages in Docs CSC for details